bitcoinhodler/glacier/docs/_docs/before-you-start/index.md

-There is a class of attacks which rely not on stealing your sensitive data (e.g. private keys), but in subverting the process of generating your sensitive data so it can be more easily guessed by a third party.10 We call this “flawed data.”
+There is a class of attacks which rely not on stealing your sensitive data (e.g. private keys), but in subverting the process of generating your sensitive data so it can be more easily guessed by a third party.
+We call this “flawed data.”

+For example, a variant of the  Trojan.Bitclip attack  which replaces keys displayed on your screen (or keys stored in your clipboard) with insecure keys.

-Because we are generating our data in eternally quarantined environments, any malware infection attempting this is unlikely to have come from your other computers -- it would likely have already been present when the quarantined system arrived from the manufacturer.11
+Because we are generating our data in eternally quarantined environments, any malware infection attempting this is unlikely to have come from your other computers -- it would likely have already been present when the quarantined system arrived from the manufacturer.
+For example, the  Lenovo rootkit or this Dell firmware malware infection.

 The way to defeat these attacks is to detect them before we actually use the flawed data.
 We can detect such an attack by replicating the entire data generation process on two sets of eternally quarantined hardware, from different manufacturers.
-If the process generates identical data on both sets of hardware, we can be highly confident the data is not flawed.
+If the process generates identical data on both sets of hardware, we can be highly confident the data is not flawed because it would have to be an identical attack present on both sets of hardware, factory-new from different manufacturers.
+This is exceptionally unlikely.

 ## Bitcoin Core and GlacierScript